ndstephens/linux-and-the-cli/11_Processes/README.md

 - Everything in Linux that is running is a `process`.
   - For example, if you have a shell open, you're running `bash` as a process.
-- Every running process is a assigned a process ID or `pid`.
+- Every running process is assigned a process ID or `pid`.
 - Every process is owned by a user (such as the root)
   - Remember...a "user" can be a program